 Areas of Specialization

-Communications and Internet Law, Antitrust Law, Contracts, Regulated Industries, Administrative Law, Business Organizations, High Tech Law, Social Justice Law, International and Comparative Antitrust and Communications Law
+Communications and Internet Law, Antitrust Law, Energy Law, Contracts, Regulated Industries, Administrative Law, Business Organizations, High Tech Law, Social Justice Law, International and Comparative Antitrust, Energy, and Communications Law

 Affiliations and Honors

-- National Association of Regulatory Utility Commissioners; Telecommunications Committee, Federalism and Telecommunications Committee, and Utility Market Access Committee, 2011-present
+- National Association of Regulatory Utility Commissioners; Telecommunications Committee, Federalism and Telecommunications Committee, and Utility Market Access Committee, 2011-Jan.
+2017.
+Co-Vice-Chair, 2014-2016.

-- Undersecretary, State of California Business, Transportation and Housing Agency, 2003-04
+- Undersecretary and Staff Director, State of California Business, Transportation and Housing Agency, 2001-2004

-- Director, Federal Communications Commission’s Office of Communications Business Opportunities, 1995-99
+- Director, Federal Communications Commission’s Office of Communications Business Opportunities, 1995-99.
+Special Advisor to the Director of the FCC’s Office of International Communications, 1994-1995

 - Vice-President, U.S. Delegation to the World Telecommunications Development Conference, 1994